MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/security/preventing-script-injection.md

 ### Use the `EscapeSingleQuotedStringContent()` method

-To protect against the user inserting their own single quote characters to exploit the function you can use the `EscapeSingleQuotedStringContent()` API.
-This is a public method of the PowerShell **System.Management.Automation.Language.CodeGeneration** class.
-This method make the user input safe by escaping the single quotes provided by the user.
+To protect against the user inserting their own single quote characters to exploit the function you must use the `EscapeSingleQuotedStringContent()` API.
+This is a static public method of the PowerShell **System.Management.Automation.Language.CodeGeneration** class.
+This method makes the user input safe by escaping any single quotes included in the user input.

 ```powershell
 function Get-ProcessById